 Protecting the Environment

-Due to the success of these programs, Village Enterprise now includes a sustainability curriculum in all our areas of operations.
-By supplementing business training with conservation training, we are helping local people make a living without exploiting natural resources.
-Through our integrated training, we are achieving the dual benefits of tackling poverty and protecting animals and forests.
+Village Enterprise includes a sustainability curriculum in all our areas of operations.
+By supplementing business training with conservation training, we help our business owners make a living without exploiting natural resources.

 Fostering Financial Inclusion

 Often the poor remain or slide back into poverty due to financial setbacks, such as a medical illness or the death of a loved one.
 Savings Groups are increasingly recognized as a valuable vehicle for helping the “unbanked” transcend extreme poverty.
-Our Business Savings Groups (BSGs) provide a safe place to save money, take out business loans and access interest-free financing for family emergencies, thus acting as both insurance a source of capital.
-Additionally, we link our Business Savings Groups to formal financial institutions to gain greater access to financial capital.
-We partner with Post Bank Uganda and several Kenyan financial institutions that offers various products and services to those who need it most.
+Our business savings groups (BSGs) provide a safe place to save money, take out business loans and access interest-free financing for family emergencies, thus acting as both insurance a source of capital.
+Additionally, we teach our BSGs about formal financial institutions they can use to gain greater access to financial capital.
+We collaborate with Ugandan and Kenyan financial institutions that offers various products and services to those who need it most.

-Village Enterprise became an early adopter in the “savings revolution” by adding this component to our model in 2012.
-Across Kenya and Uganda, each BSG saved an average of $455 last year!
+Village Enterprise became an early adopter in the “savings revolution” by adding this component to our model in 2011.
+Across Kenya and Uganda, each BSG saved an average of $1,000 in 2018!
 In 2014, we participated in a MasterCard Foundation research study of practices and possibilities in savings groups and provided extensive data on the needs and preferences of 139 of our savings group members in Uganda.